e8035669acarmv7/coreutils-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `coreutils` can be installed with:
+Once the `conda-forge` channel has been enabled, `coreutils, gnu-coreutils` can be installed with:

 ```
-conda install coreutils
+conda install coreutils gnu-coreutils
 ```

 It is possible to list all of the versions of `coreutils` available on your platform with: